A favorite with Seattle locals, the Cedar River is a great, close-to-town option that offers exceptional fishing for feisty wild trout.

-The lower river typically produces larger trout, though, while the upper river – closer to Landsburg Park east of Maple Valley – is smaller, less popular, and tends to have smaller fish.
+The lower river typically produces larger trout, though, while the upper river – closer to Landsburg Natural Area east of Maple Valley – is smaller, less popular, and tends to have smaller fish.
 If you’re looking for more solitude, fish the upper reaches.

 This fishery is within an hour’s drive of millions of people in the Seattle-Tacoma area, so don’t expect to have the river to yourself.

 Even though the river went largely unnoticed until it reopened to trout fishing in 2004, according to Emerald Water Anglers, today it has built a reputation as one of the best fly fishing spots in the Seattle area.